MisterBrash/3U_U3-Conditionals-and-Loops/README.md

 ##### ICS3 - Mr. Brash 🐿️

+---

+If you run into a merge conflict or an issue synchronizing with Github _try_ the following:

+1. Open a terminal window by going to the menu and selecting `Terminal > New Terminal` ( the keyboard shortcut is CTRL+SHIFT+` )

+---

 So far we have the ability to chunk our code into **functions**, create webpages using **HTML**, modify the webpage using **JavaScript**, and use the **dev console** for printing and debugging.

 #### 🤔 What if we need our code to _decide_ something?